reefactor/brainfood_reference/security_review_python_code_protector.md

 #### TL;DR The winner
 Winner by a wide margin is [pyarmor](https://github.com/dashingsoft/pyarmor)

-It is able to obfuscate large codebase with complex dependencies like packages scipy, gensim, cython, scikit-learn
+It is able to obfuscate large codebase with complex dependencies like scipy, gensim, cython, scikit-learn.
+Supports latest python3 syntax and std library.

-Runtime performance remains unaffected.
+Runtime performance remains unaffected or not by a visible margin.
 All project .py files contents unreadable:
 ```
 __pyarmor__(__name__, __file__, b'\x50\x59\x41\x52\x4d\x4f\x52\x00\x00\........